cbonoz/fintech19/README.md

 ### TODO
-* Use regular table for list of quotes and their ranking - both the brokers list and the quotes list.
+* Use regular table for list of quotes and their ranking - both the brokers list and the quotes list. :check
-* Pre-approval indication or option in the UI for the highest profitable quote opportunities.
+* Pre-approval indication or option in the UI for the highest profitable quote opportunities. :check
 * Be able to click a row in the table and have a modal pop up that gives more information on the quote - including the ability to specify a quote value to be communicated back to the broker (submittable as a dollar amount).
-Decline is also an option, and you can kill it from the list.
+Decline is also an option, and you can kill it from the list. :check
-* Check box column to be able approve a particular quote submission.
+* Check box column to be able approve a particular quote submission. :check
-* Color code the rows for the brokers table as well.
+* Color code the rows for the brokers table as well. :check

 ### Components
 * Be able to identify the brokers that excel at generating profitability for requests, as well as those that don't